CollabCodeTech/content-to-social-media/posts/day-001/how-to-setup-eslint-and-prettier-on-node.md

     mkdir api-happy

-Change your working directory using *cd.*
+Change your working directory using *cd*.

     cd api-happy